chewxy/churchofturing/src/content/post/what-is-an-algorithm.md

 There is one other thing that an algorithm must have in order to be formalized - Algorithms are made up of a finite sequence of symbols, made up of a finite alphabet.
 But this has to do more with the technical parts, which this post will skip.

+The series of operations that is performed on the input, together with the input, is called an algorithm.

 ### Computation ###

 A computation is simply an operation to be performed slavishly according to the rules of the system.
 Turing himself remarked that it was to be done in a desultory manner.
 Therefore **an algorithm is just a sequence of operations to be performed strictly according to the rules of the system**.

 The rules of the system are the rules that are necessary to solve a problem: a "programme"/"menu"/"listing" of rules, if you will.
 Take a guess which term came to be uses in popular parlance.

 The notion of computation is inextricably linked to the idea of computability.
-At the risk of sounding tautological, a computable thing is one that can be computed by a computation, and thus is able to be represented as an algorithm.
+At the risk of sounding tautological, a computable thing is one that can be computed by a computer, the act of which is called a computation and thus is able to be represented as an algorithm.
 Conversely speaking, if the computation does not terminate, then it means that it cannot be represented by an algorithm.

 **Computable functions** are a special case of algorithms where the input and outut of the algorithm are numbers. **Computably enumerable sets** are sets where there is a computable function that can produce all the members of the set.
 This is particularly important in analysis, because as it turns out there are such things as computably enumerable but uncomputable sets.

+In particular, the idea that **computable functions** are functions with numbers as inputs and outputs only should be troubling to the daily programmer.
+"But I write functions to deal with various things all the time!", is what one would say.
+I shall cover that in the future, when I discuss Gödelization.

-I will leave the topic of non-computable stuff to future posts.
+I will also leave the topic of non-computable stuff to future posts.

 ## Back to Scheduled Programming ##